tonychg/mgb/README.md

 # Unaccurate Gameboy Emulator

 It's really a work in progress project.
-Mainly because I was interested in learning how an emulator work and also progressing in low level programming.
+I started the project mainly because I was interested in learning how an emulator work and also to progress in low level programming in C.

 ## Features